Dr Anastassia Angelopoulou

 I'm part of

-I have more than 5 years industry experience in UK and Greece, and I have worked as image processing assistant and web developer in companies such as Incredible Networks Ltd., FLAG Atlantic UK Limited, and ALPHABET ABEE.
+I have more than 5 years industry experience in UK and Greece, and I have worked as image processing assistant and software developer in companies such as Incredible Networks Ltd., FLAG Atlantic UK Limited, and ALPHABET ABEE.

 Ph.D. on Nonlinear Modelling and Recognition of Objects